 If you use any of the above, wash each panel a second time before applying new graphics, as these liquids could damage your new stickers.

 Now is an excellent time to see if any of your plastics need replacing.
 New graphics won’t bond as well to scuffed, cracked and uneven surfaces and damaged plastics.
-You can find an article on dirt bike plastics elsewhere on the site.
+Read more about the Best dirt bike plastics.

 If you are prepping old plastics, then double-check to make sure no tiny plastic spikes or barbs are protruding from any surface where stickers are required.
 You require as smooth an area as possible to put your graphics on to.